About the Project

 Writing a watershed management plan is a two-year project with multiple components.

 1. Soliciting stakeholder input.
-At the launch of the project, Friends of Lake Monroe held two community forums in partnership with the League of Women Voters of Brown County and the League of Women Voters of Bloomington – Monroe County to identify community concerns about Lake Monroe and its watershed.
+At the launch of the project, Friends of Lake Monroe held two community forums in partnership with the League of Women Voters of Brown County and the League of Women Voters of Bloomington–Monroe County to identify community concerns about Lake Monroe and its watershed.
 Additional public comment was received throughout the process.

 2. Compiling existing data.
 Friends of Lake Monroe reviewed available data about topography, soils, land use, impaired streams, water quality, wastewater treatment, previous studies, and other available information.

 3. Collecting and analyzing water samples.
 This portion of the project was led by the Indiana University Limnology Lab (part of the O’Neill School of Public and Environmental Affairs).
-E. coli analysis was provided by City of Bloomington Utilities and fecal contamination source analysis was provided by Scientific Methods.
+E. coli analysis was provided by the City of Bloomington Utilities and fecal contamination source analysis was provided by Scientific Methods.

 1. The IU Limnology Lab collected and analyzed water samples monthly from April 2020 through March 2021 from four streams that feed into Lake Monroe (North Fork Salt Creek, Middle Fork Salt Creek, South Fork Salt Creek, Crooked Creek) and from the tailwaters leaving Lake Monroe.